 TEC1800 Arranged 3 cr. hrs.
-Advanced Computer Numerical Control grade of C.
+Advanced Computer Numerical Control

 Gain a more robust understanding of topics covered in previous machine tool courses.
 Students will continue their use of industry leading CAM software and will gain a deeper knowledge of fixturing, advanced probing and inspection, and are introduced to the 4th axis operations.